Alex11231212/test_task/README.md

 Hi!
-This is my solution for data scraping high rate smartphones from ozon.ru.
+This is my solution for data scraping high rate smartphones from a marketplace.

 How you should use it:
 1) install python3.10